-I’ve been in Paris for just over three years now.
-My French was about a two out of ten when I arrived, now it’s about a 7.5.
+I’ve been in Paris for over four years now.
+My French was about a two out of ten when I arrived, now it’s about a 7.8.

-Here’s a look back at 30 things I’ve noticed about the French language – from learning it in real time with real French people.
+Here’s a look at 30 things I’ve noticed about the French language.
 Let’s start with the formalities.

-Oh, and If you like what you see here, consider becoming an Earful Tower member 🙂 And a note to regular readers: A few of these I’ve touched on before.
+Oh, and If you like what you see here, consider becoming an Earful Tower member 🙂 And a note to long-time readers: A few of these points I’ve touched on before.

 1. You can say “Re-hello”